Rome2Rio

 What companies run services between Dublin, Ireland and Eden Project, England?

 There is no direct connection from Dublin to Eden Project.
-However, you can take the bus to Dublin Airport Terminal 1 Zone 2, walk to Dublin Airport (DUB) airport, fly to Newquay Cornwall Airport (NQY), walk to Newquay Airport, take the line 56 bus to Railway Station, walk to Newquay, take the train to Par, walk to Railway Station, take the line 25 bus to Four Lords, then walk to Eden Project.
-Alternatively, you can take a ferry from Dublin Ferryport B+I to Eden Project via Holyhead Ferry, Holyhead, Stafford, Exeter St Davids, Par, Railway Station, and Four Lords in around 14h 34m.
+However, you can take the bus to Dublin Airport Terminal 1 Zone 2, walk to Dublin Airport (DUB) airport, fly to Newquay Cornwall Airport (NQY), walk to Newquay Airport, take the line 56 bus to Railway Station, walk to Newquay, take the train to Par, walk to Railway Station, take the bus to Mid Cornwall Galleries, then walk to Eden Project.
+Alternatively, you can take a ferry from Dublin Ferryport B+I to Eden Project via Holyhead Ferry, Holyhead, Stafford, Exeter St Davids, Par, Railway Station, and Mid Cornwall Galleries in around 15h 2m.

 Airlines